Geeksfino/finclip-agent/README.md

 - Streaming Server on port 5679 (handles real-time streaming of AI responses)
 - UI Server (when using `--ui` option) on port 5173 by default (configurable with `--ui-port`)

-#### UI Mode
+#### Inspector UI Mode

-The `--ui` option starts a web server that displays your agent's configuration in a user-friendly interface.
+The `--inspect` option starts a web server that displays your agent's configuration in a user-friendly interface.
 This is useful for:

 - Visualizing and inspecting your `brain.md` content
 - Understanding your agent's configuration